AnonymousEvo/The_IFG_Idea/README.md

+# Please note that this is just an idea in development, not a final product.

 # The_IFG_Idea
 Open and lightweight "visual DNA" system for image generation using parametric fractals and semantic AI prompts.
 A possible competitor to AI image generators, more efficient and without losing quality.